 IMPORTANT: Make sure the belt is installed inside the four (4) belt guide pins.

-Check and make the following adjustments:
+- Refer to ADJUSTMENTS of Blade Clutch (PTO) in this section to check and make the following adjustments: - a.

-- a.
 Clutch engagement for proper belt tension. - b.
 Clutch disengagement and brake action.

 REPLACING/REPAIRING